itsjustwhitee/itsjustwhitee.github.io/README.md

 2. On `DOMContentLoaded`, it injects a language toggle button into `.nav-links`, applies translations to the DOM, and sets `document.documentElement.lang`.
 3. Static elements use `data-i18n="key"` (plain text) or `data-i18n-html="key"` (HTML content).
 4. Dynamic card content (bento) uses `window.t('key')` inside the card builder functions.
-5. Clicking the toggle calls `window.toggleLang()`, which re-applies translations and, on the bento page, re-renders the grid.
+5. Clicking the toggle calls `window.toggleLang()`, which re-applies translations and, on the bento page, clears and re-renders the entire grid.
+6. Missing translation keys emit a `console.warn` — the UI always falls back gracefully and never shows `undefined` on screen.

 ### Adding or editing a translation
 Open `i18n.js` and edit the string inside the `en` or `it` object (or both).
 No other file needs to change.